Skip to Content

 Farris Duwayri, Editor in Chief

-Farris Duwayri a senior and is his year on the staff.
-He is inside the photography and on speech.
-He like car and hang out with friend.
+Farris Duwayri a senior and this is his 4th year on the staff.
+He is on the photography club and on the speech and debate team.
+He likes cars and hanging out with friends.